 I misused and prostituted my talent for a good while, and previously worked as a consultant to major print and digital publishers and media companies, among others.
 It largely showed me what not to do in life and what to avoid when starting my independent literary press.

-Once, under the generous mentorship of William H. Gass, I spent seven years doing graduate research in American literature at Washington University in St. Louis.
+Once, under the generous mentorship of William H. Gass, I spent eight years doing graduate research in American literature at Washington University in St. Louis.
 My undergraduate education was at Stetson University.

 I believe it deeply matters that people tell their truth, even if -- especially when! -- it is through fiction, poetry, prose or some form yet to be named.